santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Introduction-to-Troubleshooting-ASA.md

 **6) Is your SD or IcM ticket lagging in progress?**
 Here are some suggestions if your ticket has been open for 4+ days:

 Swarm!
-You may recall Swarmming disussed in CSS training.
+You may recall Swarming discussed in CSS training.
 - Find an expert (collaborator or SME to get on a call with the customer)
 - Join on Wed the Backlogged ticket meeting during the ASA Triage Morning Meeting
 - Ask PG if you can loop them in on a email thread if questions are still not answered and you rely on the expertise of PG.